sanjay7178/cc-doc/content/en/docs/webinterface/views/job.md

 The views' middle section consists of [metric plots]({{< ref "plots#metric-plots" >}} "Metric Plot") for each metric selected in the "Metrics" selector, which defaults to all configured metrics.

-The data shown per metric defaults to the *smallest* available granularity with data of *all* nodes, but can be changed at will by using the drop down selectors above each plot.
+The data shown per metric defaults to the *smallest* available granularity of the metric with data of *all* nodes, but can be changed at will by using the drop down selectors above each plot.

 {{< alert >}}*Please note:* The [statistical representation]({{< ref "plots#statistics-variant" >}} "Metric Statistics Plot") is not yet available for metric plots in this view.
 Jobs with high allocated node counts will be showing one line for *each core* if switched to this granilarity!{{< /alert >}}

 ### Tagging

-{{< figure src="../../figures/jobview_createtag.png" alt="Create Tag Window" width="100%" class="ccfigure mw-xxs">}}
+{{< figure src="../../figures/jobview_createtag.png" alt="Create Tag Window" width="100%" class="ccfigure mw-xs">}}

 Manual tagging of jobs is performed by using the "Manage Tags" option.